 Web Analytics

-Website analytics is how all web designers help grow and optimize the internet for the user at the other end of their computer.
-This is the collection of data from an end-user while using resources on the internet.
+Website analytics is how all web designers and SEO experts help grow and optimize the internet for the user at the other end of their computer.
+This is the collection of data from an end-user while using internet resources.
 The information gathered is used to help the web designer optimize website usage and design from a user-centric view.
 However, analytics are intended to be used productively and anonymously.
 Unfortunately, some large companies sell analytical data to other companies, which has given Web Analytics a bad reputation with the broader public.
 There are a few ways to gather information about how users utilize websites.
-One of those ways is with cookies or by tracking users by using the webserver logs.
+One of those ways is with cookies or by tracking users by using the web server logs.

 Know your audience